Albert Richard “Wild Bill” Emmons, age 94, of Ontario, Oregon, passed away on October 12th at home.

 Services with military honors will be held at the Ontario Elks Lodge on Saturday, October 19th, at 10:00AM.
 Inurnment will take place at a later date at the Idaho State Veterans Cemetery in Boise, ID.
 Funeral arrangements are being handled by Haren-Wood Funeral Chapel and Stuart Grimes at the Ontario Elks Lodge.

-To send flowers to Albert "Wild Bill" Emmons' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Albert "Wild Bill" Emmons, please visit our floral store.